The Mechanics of Silent Infection

 Several notable drive-by download campaigns have caused significant damage:

-The RIG Exploit Kit Campaign: This sophisticated attack chain compromised over 27,000 websites in 2023 by injecting malicious code into WordPress themes.
-The campaign used drive-by downloads to deliver various ransomware strains, with victims spanning 43 countries.
-Security researchers estimated that this single campaign infected approximately 1.3 million devices.
+The RIG Exploit Kit Campaign: This sophisticated attack chain compromised thousands of websites by injecting malicious code into WordPress themes.
+The campaign used drive-by downloads to deliver various ransomware strains, with victims spanning many countries.
+Security researchers estimated that this single campaign infected a substantial number of devices.

 Magecart Supply Chain Attacks: Rather than compromising individual websites, Magecart attackers infected common third-party JavaScript libraries used by thousands of e-commerce sites.
 When users visited these otherwise legitimate shopping sites, the compromised scripts executed drive-by downloads of credit card skimming malware.
-According to Recorded Future, these attacks impacted over 40,000 domains and millions of online shoppers.
+These attacks impacted numerous domains and many online shoppers.

 Strengthening Your Defenses